isomerpages/moe-clementitownsec/_clementeens/Student Protection Plan.md

 ---
 title: Student Protection Plan
-permalink: /clementeens/student-protection-plan
+permalink: /clementeens/student-protection-plan/
 description: ""
+variant: markdown
 ---
-All students are covered by insurance with MINIMUM accident coverage up till December 2023.
-The policy provides accident coverage related to all school activities and/or CCAs both in and out of school.
+All students are covered by insurance with MINIMUM accident coverage up till December 2026.
+The policy provides accident coverage related to all school activities and/or CCAs both in and out of school (please refer to the [Product Factsheet](/files/Insurance_Product_Fact_Sheet.pdf)).

 For details regarding the coverage, please refer to the insurance company: